gravitational/teleport/docs/4.2/pages/aws-oss-guide.md

+---
-# Running Teleport on AWS
+title: Running Teleport on AWS
+---

 We've created this guide to give customers a high level overview of how to use Teleport on Amazon Web Services (AWS).
 This guide provides a high level introduction leading to